| http://www.conwex.info |

 Prof. Heinrich Mendelssohn died 19.11.2002 before the paper mentioned below was completed.
 It seems that this joint work was the last part of his immense contribution to the ornithology of the Middle East. - The idea of the heading came from Rabbi Cornfeld.

-Further information and publications of this colony:
+Further information about this colony:

 Tigges, U. & Mendelssohn, H. (2005): Phenology and Behaviour of the Common Swift Apus apus in Israel.
 Holy Birds, or the Common Swifts of Jerusalem’s Western Wall.
 Sandgrouse 27: 82-87, APUSlist No. 2854